FOOD IN OUR RETREAT

 Meals start with one or two types of fruit and usually some salad.
 We then typically serve two main dishes with rice.
 Most dishes are vegetarian but we do serve meat.
 There will always be at least one vegan dish as part of each meal.
 We also try our best to cater for specialist diets.

 We supply breakfast daily and evening meals on training days.
 Drinking water is supplied free with meals and is available from the kitchen free of charge at any time for resident students.

-The instructors eat in the dining area, together with the students, which is testimony to the quality of the food and helps provide a good ethos for the school.
+The instructors eat in the dining area, together with the students, which is a testimony to the quality of the food and helps provide a good ethos for the school.
 Meal times are therefore ideal for discussing Kung Fu and asking questions.